NeuroTechX/EDU_Plugin/README.md

 - **class** will set the class of the div that wraps each items of the list of events,
 - **upto** limits the events from not up to the given time. e.g. `upto="+2 months"` will only give the events between now and 2 months from now.

-It is also possible to add an text input element on the same page as the above shortcode to allow filtering by city.
+It is also possible to add text input elements on the same page as the above shortcode to allow filtering by city and/or date range.
 To do so, add an input element on the same page as the above shortcode with id="eventFilterTextInput":
 `<input type="text" placeholder="City" id="eventFilterTextInput">`.

+This will add the possibility to filter the events by its city's name.

+To allow filtering by a date range, add two input elements with type="date" with the following ids:
+`<input type="date" placeholder="From" id="eventFilterFromDateInput">`
+`<input type="date" placeholder="To" id="eventFilterToDateInput">`

 To add a map of events:
 `[event_map id="foo" scrollWheel="true"]`